-California Environmental Quality Act and California Register of Historical Resources
+California Environmental Quality Act (CEQA) and California Register of Historical Resources

-The California Environmental Quality Act (CEQA) requires regulatory compliance for projects involving historic resources throughout the State.
+CEQA requires regulatory compliance for projects involving historic resources throughout the State.
 Under CEQA, public agencies must consider the effects of their actions on historic resources (Public Resources Code, Section 21084.1).
 The CEQA Guidelines define a significant resource as any resource listed in or determined to be eligible for listing in the California Register of Historical Resources (California Register) [see Public Resources Code, Section 21084.1 and CEQA Guidelines Section 15064.5 (a) and (b)].

-The California Register of Historical Resources (CRHR) was created to identify resources deemed worthy of preservation and was modeled closely after the NRHP.
-The criteria are nearly identical to those of the NRHP, which includes resources of local, State, and regional and/or national levels of significance.
+The California Register of Historical resources was created to identify resources deemed worthy of preservation and was modeled closely after the National Register of Historic Places.
+The criteria are nearly identical to those of the National Register, which includes resources of local, State, and regional and/or national levels of significance.
 Under California Code of Regulation Section 4852(b) and Public Resources Code Section 5024.1, an historical resource generally must be greater than 50 years old and must be significant at the local, State, or national level under one or more of the following four criteria: